chingjunetao/chingjunetao.github.io/_posts/2017-11-12-lady-m-cake.md

 Price &emsp;&emsp;&nbsp;: S$9.50 per slice (2017) <br/>
 Sweetness : :candy::candy: <br/>

 Its Signature Mille Crepes lives up to the fame.
-Twenty paper-thin crepes layered with ethereal ight pastry cream provides a unique texture.
+Twenty paper-thin crepes layered with ethereal light pastry cream provides a unique texture.
 This is a must try for every cake lover! <br/><br/>